TCGLandDev/tcgdb/docs/web-app.md

 - FE-MOD-005 (MUST) Domain-first composition: consume domain exports in `/apps/web-admin` and `/apps/web-pwa`; no cross-domain internal imports.
 - FE-JSON-006 (MUST) JSON payloads camelCase; align form fields and serializers to contracts.
 - FE-TS-008 (MUST) TypeScript-only sources: use `.ts/.tsx` exclusively.
 Do not introduce `.js/.jsx`; migrate any JS to TS.
-- FE-SDK-009 (MUST) Consume the publishable API SDK `@tcglanddev/api-sdk` from apps.
+- FE-SDK-009 (MUST) Consume the publishable API SDK `@zengateglobal/api-sdk` from apps.
 Do not import from `packages/api-sdk/src/generated/*`; those files are internal to the SDK build.
 - FE-DEP-010 (SHOULD) Prefer the latest stable versions when adding new dependencies and keep existing ones updated regularly; verify compatibility with React 19/Vite 7 toolchain before bumping majors.
-- FE-PKG-007 (MUST) Use the `@tcglanddev` scope for all workspace package names.
+- FE-PKG-007 (MUST) Use the `@zengateglobal` scope for all workspace package names.
 Mark app packages as `"private": true`; reference internal libs with `workspace:*` ranges.
 - FE-UX-011 (MUST) Surface status, success, warning, and error feedback through the shared toast system (`sonner`).
 Wire toast notifications for optimistic success, validation issues, and fatal errors instead of ad-hoc alerts or inline banners.
 - FE-UI-012 (MUST) Reach for shadcn/ui components and documented blocks before building new UI primitives; only implement custom components when no suitable shadcn composition satisfies the requirement.